RohanDa123/HackTheBox-Academy/wordpress.md

 ## First hack with Metasploit

+## Objective
-Q: Try to identify the services running on the server above, and then try to search to find public exploits to exploit them.
-Once you do, try to get the content of the '/flag.txt' file. (note: the web server may take a few seconds to start)
+Identify services running on the server and find public exploits to retrieve the content of `/flag.txt`.

+## Steps
 I first open up the target in my browser to see what we are working with.
 I meet a webpage displaying the text "Simple Backup Plugin 2.7.10 for WordPress".

 I search up "simple backup" on Metasploit to see if I get any hits on it.
 The rest I will show is the commands to this hack.